 Coverage diagnosis

-A Dayton sprinkler coverage adjustment request usually starts with symptoms: dry corners, overspray on sidewalks, misting, or a zone that no longer reaches the same area.
-Those symptoms can come from spray pattern settings, head height, clogged nozzles, pressure changes, valve response, or a leak that only appears while the zone is running.
+A Dayton sprinkler head adjustment, dry spot, brown spot, overspray, or sprinkler spray pattern adjustment request usually starts with symptoms: dry corners, brown strips, water hitting sidewalks, runoff down the driveway, misting, clogged nozzles, heads spraying too far, or a zone that no longer reaches the same area.
+Those symptoms can come from spray pattern settings, head height, nozzle wear, pressure changes, runtime/schedule settings, valve response, or a leak that only appears while the zone is running.

 - Broken, clogged, tilted, or sunken sprinkler heads can leave dry arcs or spray the wrong direction.